Daikon: Cultivation

-The Chinese and Indian varieties tolerate higher temperatures than the Japanese ones.
+The Chinese and Indian varieties tolerate higher temperatures than the Japanese.
 These varieties also grow well at lower elevations in East Africa.
-If moisture is abundant, it can grow quickly; otherwise, the flesh becomes overly tough and pungent.
-The variety Long White Icicle is available as seed in Britain and will grow very successfully in Southern England, producing roots resembling a parsnip by midsummer in good garden soil in an average year.
+If moisture is abundant it can grow quickly, otherwise the flesh becomes tough and pungent.
+The variety Long White Icicle is available as seed in Britain and will grow very successfully in southern England, producing roots resembling a parsnip by midsummer in good garden soil in an average year.

 The roots can be stored for weeks without the leaves if lifted and kept in a cool, dry place.
 If left in the ground, the texture tends to become woody, but the storage life of whole untreated roots is not long.

 Certain varieties of daikon can be grown as a winter cover crop and green manure.
 These varieties are often named "tillage radish" because the plant grows a huge, penetrating root that effectively performs deep cultivation.
-The roots bring nutrients lower in the soil profile up into the higher reaches and are good nutrient scavengers, so they are good partners with legumes instead of grasses; if harsh winters occur, the root will decompose while in the soil, releasing early nitrogen stores in the spring.
+The roots bring nutrients lower in the soil profile up into the higher reaches and are good nutrient scavengers, so they are good partners with legumes instead of grasses; in harsh winters the root will decompose while in the soil, releasing early nitrogen stores in the spring.